sustainablelab/imgui-games/README.md

 	ctags --c-kinds=+l --exclude=Makefile -R .
 ```

-Now I generate the tags file with `make tags`.
+Now I generate/update the tags file with `make tags`.

 I also want tags for definitions in the library dependencies.
 Here is my recipe: